marcoparello/CTF-Writeups/BCACTF-5/crypto/Vinegar-Times-3.md

 balsamic
 ```

-I then used “balsamic” as the key to decrypt `bdoloeinbdjmmyg`, which resulted in:
+Seems like I have to "chain" the decrypted message as the key for the following encrypted message.
+So, I used “balsamic” as the key to decrypt `bdoloeinbdjmmyg`, which resulted in:

 ```txt
 addtosaladyummy